 We do not believe that our cash, cash equivalents and investments as of the date of this Annual Report on Form 10-K will be sufficient to enable us to fund our current operations for at least 12 months from the date of issuance of the financial statements included in this Annual Report on Form 10-K and have therefore concluded that this circumstance raises substantial doubt about our ability to continue as a going concern.
 See Note 1 to our financial statements appearing elsewhere in this Annual Report on Form 10-K for additional information on our assessment.
-On March 28, 2019, we entered into a securities purchase agreement with certain accredited investors pursuant to which we agreed to issue and sell an aggregate of (i) 11,838,582 units, consisting of 11,838,582 shares of common stock and associated warrants to purchase an aggregate of 11,838,582 shares of common stock and (ii) 1,096,741 units, consisting of 1,096,741 pre-funded warrants to purchase 1,096,741 shares of common stock and associated warrants to purchase an aggregate of 1,096,741 shares of common stock in a private placement.
-The private placement is expected to close on April 2, 2019, subject to the satisfaction of customary closing conditions.
-We expect to receive aggregate gross proceeds of approximately \$26.0 million, before deducting placement agent fees and offering expenses.
-We plan to address this condition through the sale of common stock in public offerings and/or private placements, through other capital sources, including collaborations with other companies or other strategic transactions, including the securities purchase agreement we entered into on March 28, 2019.
-If our private placement does not close on a timely basis or at all and we are otherwise unable to raise sufficient capital or otherwise when needed, our business, financial condition and results of operations will be materially and adversely affected, and we will need to significantly modify our operational plans to continue as a going concern.
+We plan to address this condition through the sale of common stock in public offerings and/or private placements, and through other capital sources, including collaborations with other companies or other strategic transactions.
 If we are unable to continue as a going concern, we might have to liquidate our assets and the values we receive for our assets in liquidation or dissolution could be significantly lower than the values reflected in our financial statements.
 Our lack of cash resources and our conclusion that we may be unable to continue as a going concern may materially adversely affect our share price and our ability to raise new capital or to enter into critical contractual relations with third parties.